wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 PROTIP: Unlike the AI-100 (which uses Python Notebooks), <a target="_blank" href="https://microsoftlearning.github.io/AI-102-AIEngineer/">hands-on exercises</a> in Microsoft's <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/courses/ai-102t00">5-day live course AI-102T00: Designing and Implementing a Microsoft Azure AI Solution</a> (with cloud time) consists of C# and Python programs at <a target="_blank" href="https://github.com/MicrosoftLearning/AI-102-AIEngineer">https://github.com/MicrosoftLearning/AI-102-AIEngineer</a> (by <a target="_blank" href="https://www.linkedin.com/in/graemesplace/">Graeme Malcolm</a>).

-Modules in the course, shown at <a target="_blank" href="https://microsoftlearning.github.io/AI-102-AIEngineer/">https://microsoftlearning.github.io/AI-102-AIEngineer/</a>
+Modules in the course, shown at <a target="_blank" href="https://microsoftlearning.github.io/AI-102-AIEngineer/">https://microsoftlearning.github.io/AI-102-AIEngineer/</a>.
+Modules:

-Module 1: Introduction to AI on Azure
+   1. Introduction to AI on Azure

-Module 2: Developing AI Apps with Cognitive Services
+   2. Developing AI Apps with Cognitive Services

-Module 3: Getting Started with Natural Language Processing
+   3. Getting Started with Natural Language Processing

-Module 4: Building Speech-Enabled Applications
+   4. Building Speech-Enabled Applications

-Module 5: Creating Language Understanding Solutions
+   5. Creating Language Understanding Solutions

-Module 6: Building a QnA Solution
+   6. Building a QnA Solution

-Module 7: Conversational AI and the Azure Bot Service
+   7. Conversational AI and the Azure Bot Service

-Module 8: Getting Started with Computer Vision
+   8. Getting Started with Computer Vision

-Module 9: Developing Custom Vision Solutions
+   9. Developing Custom Vision Solutions

-Module 10: Detecting, Analyzing, and Recognizing Faces
+   10. Detecting, Analyzing, and Recognizing Faces

-Module 11: Reading Text in Images and Documents
+   11. Reading Text in Images and Documents

-Module 12: Creating a <a href="#KnowledgeMining">Knowledge Mining</a> Solution
+   12. Creating a <a href="#KnowledgeMining">Knowledge Mining</a> Solution

-The above course and AI-102 focuses on the use of <strong>pre-packaged</strong> services for AI development, not on the development of custom models using Azure Machine Learning, which is covered by <a href="#DP-100">DP-100 (below)</a>.
+   <br /><br />

 Resources:
    * <a target="_blank" href="https://cloudacademy.com/quiz/38235/">Preview 45 min.
 Exam: Designing and Implementing an Azure AI Solution (AI-102)</a>